These are the Foods Which Promote Healthy Teeth and Gums

 What to eat for healthy teeth

-Foods rich in calcium are cheese, yoghurt, seafood, milk and almonds.
+Foods rich in calcium are cheese, yogurt, seafood, milk, and almonds.
 All of them make healthy snacks and meals, bringing you strong teeth, as well as strong bones.

-Crunchy foods might be good, but not chips.
-Eat celery, apples, cucumbers and carrots.
+Crunchy foods might be good, but no chips.
+Eat celery, apples, cucumbers, and carrots.

-Healthy teeth need a strong base, so you must take care for your gums as well.
+Healthy teeth need a strong base, so you must take care of your gums as well.
 Vitamin C stimulates the production of collagen, which keeps your gums healthy.
-It also promotes strong blood vessels and reduces inflammation; so on the long term, vitamin C can reduce your risk of developing periodontal disease.
+It also promotes strong blood vessels and reduces inflammation; so in the long term, vitamin C can reduce your risk of developing periodontal disease.